What Is Apache OFBiz? Open Source ERP Framework Guide

 What is Apache OFBiz used for?

-Apache OFBiz is used to manage and customize enterprise applications for accounting, CRM, e-commerce, inventory, order management, supply chain management, manufacturing, and other business operations.
+It is used to build and manage enterprise applications for accounting, CRM, e-commerce, inventory, order management, supply chain management, manufacturing, and other business operations.

 Is Apache OFBiz free?